7 of the best NYX products you must have in your makeup pouch

 Once you’ve used products from the NYX Professional Makeup range, it’s only a matter of time before you’d want to stock up on their entire collection.
 With rich pigments, good quality ingredients and cruelty-free products, the brand offers something for everyone.
 Naturally, your next beauty haul will be incomplete without the best cosmetic products from this popular American label.

-The below list includes their classics like the NYX Ultimate Eyeshadow Palette (Buy now on Look Fantastic) and best-sellers like the NYX Soft Matte Lip Cream (Buy now on Look Fantastic).
+The below list includes their classics like the NYX Ultimate Eyeshadow Palette (Buy now on Look Fantastic), best-sellers like the NYX Soft Matte Lip Cream (Buy now on Look Fantastic) and new launches like the NYX Vivid Bright Liquid Eyeliner (Buy now on Amazon).

 Here are the best NYX products to include in your makeup routine